finbourne/lusid-sdk-java/sdk/docs/InstrumentsApi.md

     InstrumentsApi apiInstance = new InstrumentsApi(defaultClient);
     OffsetDateTime asAt = new OffsetDateTime(); // OffsetDateTime | The asAt datetime at which to list the instruments.
 Defaults to return the latest              version of each instruments if not specified.
-    String effectiveAt = "effectiveAt_example"; // String | The effective datetime at which to list the instruments.
+    String effectiveAt = "effectiveAt_example"; // String | The effective datetime or cut label at which to list the instruments.
 Defaults to the current LUSID system datetime if not specified.
     String page = "page_example"; // String | The pagination token to use to continue listing instruments from a previous call to list instruments.
 This value is returned from the previous call.
 If a pagination token is provided the sortBy, filter, effectiveAt, and asAt fields              must not have changed since the original request.
 Also, if set, a start value cannot be provided.
     List<String> sortBy = Arrays.asList(); // List<String> | Order the results by these fields.
 Use use the '-' sign to denote descending order e.g. -MyFieldName.
     Integer start = 56; // Integer | When paginating, skip this number of results.